Deep Indexed Active Learning for Matching Heterogeneous Entity Representations: Experiments

 \subsubsection{Choice of Candidate Size}

 The size of Candidate set $|\cand|$, is an important factor that influences the overall recall of the system.
 A small candidate set can lead to low recall, and a large candidate set can inadvertently lead to low precision.
 Table \ref{tab:candidatesetsize} compares \sysname\ with different candidate set sizes.
-The F1 scores on the \walmartamazon\ dataset improve substantially as the candidate set size $|\cand|$ is increased from $3\cdot|\dups|$ to $3\cdot|S|$ due to the relative difference in the size of $|\dups|$ and $|S|$ (See Table \ref{tab:datasets}).
-Increasing the candidate set size further gives marginal improvements.
+Small corresponds to $|\cand| = 3\cdot|\dups|$.
+Medium and Large correspond to $|\cand| = 10\cdot|S|$ and $20\cdot|S|$ for \abtbuy\, and $|\cand| = 3\cdot|S|$ and $5\cdot|S|$ respectively for all other datasets.
+On average, All Pairs Evaluation is maximized for Large $|\cand|$.